application-architecture/application-layered-sample/README.md

 The goal is to demonstrate strict layer separation, effortless infrastructure replacement, and a deliberate testing pyramid.

-The domain is intentionally minimal — a single `User` entity with full CRUD — so the architectural patterns remain in focus rather than getting buried in business details.
+The domain is intentionally minimal — a single `User` entity with full CRUD.

+So the architectural patterns remain in focus rather than getting buried in business details.

 ---